 Prior to lodging a complaint with Council

-If the owner is unapproachable or does not agree that a problem exists, you could contact the Community Justice Centre.
-This service provides free mediation which is impartial, confidential and available after hours.
+If the owner is unapproachable or does not agree that a problem exists, you could contact the Community Justice Centre

-If the above method does not work, or your neighbour does not wish to mediate, you should contact the Council and lodge a complaint.
+If the above method does not work, or your neighbour does not wish to mediate, you should contact the Council directly and lodge a complaint online

 Council appreciates that a barking dog can often severely disrupt people’s lives and erode their quality of life.
 However, the treatment and solution for a barking dog is often a lengthy, difficult and complex issue to deal with.
 As a majority of the barking is predominantly in the evenings or early mornings, Council relies on the complainant to provide the evidence.
 Evidence can be gathered by keeping a diary and/or recording the barking with an audio recorder.